jedcn/jenkins-pc-load-letter/README.md

 [jenkins-home]: http://jenkins-ci.org

-And so enters pc-load-letter:
+And so enters jenkins-pc-load-letter:

-> pc-load-letter is a small utility for loading jobs into jenkins, and
+> jenkins-pc-load-letter is a small utility for loading jobs into
-> unloading jobs from Jenkins.
-Jobs are saved off as their native
+> jenkins, and unloading jobs from Jenkins.
+Jobs are saved off as
-> format: XML.
+> their native format: XML.

 ## Installation